Your Treatment and Your Community: Advancing Evidence and Policy for Medical Products that Impact Others

 Your Treatment and Your Community - event graphic banner

-In November 2023, the Duke-Margolis Institute for Health Policy hosted a public meeting and concurrently released a strategy document to present a framework for incorporating population considerations into the regulatory and reimbursement processes.
-Duke-Margolis has refined our framework to describe assessment of indirect benefits for vaccines, therapeutics, and diagnostics in addition to direct benefits and risks with the goal of clarifying pathways for systematically incorporating indirect benefits into regulatory reimbursement policy.
+To advance strategies around infectious disease management, Duke-Margolis has explored how policy approaches can inform transmission reduction.
+In November 2023, the Duke-Margolis Institute for Health Policy hosted a public meeting and concurrently released a strategy document that presents a framework for incorporating population considerations into the regulatory and reimbursement processes.
+Duke-Margolis has refined this framework to focus on integrating indirect benefits for vaccines, therapeutics, and diagnostics into evidence generation and decision-making.
+The goal of this refined framework is to clarify regulatory and reimbursement pathways to encompass these indirect benefits.

 This workshop is supported through funding provided by the Gates Foundation.